stajichlab/SOP_data/Data_and_Code/Fungal_Genome_annotation.md

 https://github.com/stajichlab/funannotate_template

-# Running Gene preiction Training
+# Running Gene prediction Training

 Using RNA-seq data Funannotate can improve the gene prediction parameters for SNAP and Augustus.